KritikaSh2/Shopping-List/Contributing.md

 **13.** Click on `Create Pull Request`.

-**14.** Woohoo!
-You have made a PR to the Shopping-List.
+**14.**You have made a PR to the Shopping-List.
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to this repo🏼**